PXL-IT-NET/Guts-DotNetEssentials/README.md

 First you need to clone the files in this repository on your local machine.
 You will use the Visual Studio **git** functionalities to accomplish this.

+#### Install GitHub extension for Visual Studio

+- Click on the windows button, type "Visual Studio Installer" and start the program.
+- Click on "Modify"
+- Go to the "Individual components" tab and check "GitHub extension for Visual Studio"
+- Click on "Modify"
+![alt text][img_github_extension]

 #### Connect to GitHub

 - Go to the *Team Explorer* window in Visual Studio (*View -> Team Explorer*)